ikestevens/joy-tactics-search-app/README.md

         * It formats the transcript name as YYYYMMDD_formatted_title.txt
     * Lastly, the notebook scrapes the youtube_url using selenium
         * This also gets the youtube video for bonus eppys so you need to write your email and patreon password into the code to authenticate into Patreon
         * This cell goes soooo slow.
 I ended up just clicking on each patreon video post manually and clicking the 'Watch on YouTube' link and copying the url manually bc it was so slow.
-But it does do it automatically if you're loads the patreon pages faster
+But it does do it automatically if yours loads the patreon pages faster
         * This cell is just filling out the youtube_url in episodes.csv, so you could do it manually

 3. The `02_download_transcripts.ipynb` notebook goes through episodes.csv and downloads the audio from each youtube_url and saves the transcript